-(a) During the term of this Agreement, Midwest Reliability Organization shall maintain and preserve its qualifications for delegation pursuant to the Act and shall not amend the Midwest Reliability Organization Rules without NERC's approval, which shall not be unreasonably withheld or delayed and which shall, in the case of a Regional Entity organized on an Interconnection-wide basis, be governed by the presumptions provided for in Section 215(d)(2) and (e)(4)(C) of the Act, and be subject to any required Commission approval.
+(a) During the term of this Agreement, Midwest Reliability Organization shall maintain and preserve its qualifications for delegation pursuant to the Act and shall not amend its Regional Entity Rules without NERC's approval, which shall not be unreasonably withheld or delayed and which shall, in the case of a Regional Entity organized on an Interconnection-wide basis, be governed by the presumptions provided for in Section 215(d)(2) and (e)(4)(C) of the Act, and be subject to any required Commission approval.

-(b) During the term of this agreement, NERC shall maintain its qualification and status as the ERO pursuant to the Act and, subject to the provisions of Sections 16 and 17 of this Agreement, NERC shall not adopt amendments to the NERC Rules that conflict with the rights, obligations or programs of Midwest Reliability Organization under this Agreement without first obtaining the consent of Midwest Reliability Organization, which consent shall not be unreasonably withheld or delayed.
+(b) During the term of this Agreement, NERC shall maintain its qualification and status as the ERO pursuant to the Act and, subject to the provisions of Sections 17 and 18 of this Agreement, NERC shall not adopt amendments to the NERC Rules of Procedure that conflict with the rights, obligations or programs of Midwest Reliability Organization under this Agreement without first obtaining the consent of Midwest Reliability Organization which consent shall not be unreasonably withheld or delayed.

-(c) During the term of this agreement, NERC and Midwest Reliability Organization shall adhere to and require that all participants in their respective activities under this Agreement follow and comply with the NERC Antitrust Compliance Guidelines.
+(c) During the term of this Agreement, NERC and Midwest Reliability Organization shall adhere to and require that all participants in their respective activities under this Agreement follow and comply with the NERC Antitrust Compliance Guidelines.